SingleLight/ZendeskCodeChallenge/README.md

 # Zendesk Code Challenge
 #### Mingyuan Shan

-### Overview:
+## Overview:
 This program uses the Zendesk Java Client to interact with the APIs and guides the user to view the tickets in a given domain.
 The user interface is set up in the command line.

-### How to run the program:
+## How to run the program:
-The best way to run this program is to use IntelliJ IDEA or your IDE of choice.
+The best way to run this program is to use IntelliJ IDEA or your IDE of choice to run TicketViewer.
 Set up the environment variables of DOMAIN, EMAIL and TOKEN in the application configuration to provide proper authentication.